 Why recycle engine oil?

 We're glad you asked!
 According to the Environmental Protection Agency (EPA), the oil resulting from a single oil change, if disposed of improperly, could contaminate 1 million gallons of fresh water.
 That's enough drinking water for 50 people for a year—or it would be without the oil slick on top.
 Toxic oil sludge clogs sewers and storm drains and sticks to everything it touches—birds, beaches, pets.
 Cleanup, as you know from watching any news coverage after a major oil spill, is a costly, prolonged procedure.

 Your recycled oil goes into furnaces to heat homes and businesses or to power plants that provide electricity.
 It can also be used for marine fuels and even be “re-born” into new oil.
 Re-refined engine oils are just as safe and effective for your car’s engine as fresh oil, and meets all of the same API specifications.

 Source | commons.wikimedia.org

 But does recycling oil really make a difference?

 If you're tackling oil changes already, congratulations.
 You're saving money and getting up close and personal with your vehicle.
-For those who need a starting point, check out this video and read our step-by-step guide by Advance Auto Parts mascot, Tuxlee.
+For those who need a starting point, take that first step and learn how, and be sure to keep these tips in mind: